GenaANTG/Correct-and-safe-scanf-in-C/README.md

-# How to properly and safely use a scanf function in C
+# Proper and safe way to read the ASCII chars in C

 An example how to properly and safely you can use a **[scanf]** function to reading **7/8-bit ASCII** characters in **C** language.